hoheinzollern/interval/README.md

     amount of sub-domains that need to be considered.
 Note that this is only useful if there are several occurrences of `x` in the goal.
 This parameter is only meaningful for the `interval` and `interval_intro` tactics.
 It is mutually exclusive with `i_taylor`.
+This parameter can also be used with the `root` and `root_intro` tactics, if they did not guess the correct target variable.

   - `i_taylor (x:R)`